ganeshshiv-code/pulsemetrics-churn-prediction/README.md

 ## Business Context

-Project 1 answered *who* churns and *when*, using SQL and a Power BI dashboard — a descriptive, backward-looking analysis.
-This project asks the natural next
-question: **can we flag at-risk customers before they churn, instead of finding out after?**
+Project 1 helped explain **who churned and when** using SQL and a Power BI dashboard.
+Building on that analysis, this project asks the next business question: **Can we identify customers who are at risk of churning before they actually leave?**

 ## Finding